 Essentially gringo pricing means the price of a product or service is inflated due to a customer being a foreigner.
 Also, as a foreigner from North America, Europe or Asia, you can be considered wealthy.
-So, some Colombians may have a special price for you.
+So, some Colombians and some gringos in Colombia may have a special price for you as a tourist.

 In some cases, this gringo price in Colombia can be a 10 to 30 percent price premium or even more.
 In addition, this can happen in many other countries in Latin America in my experience.
 And this is more common in popular tourist locations.
 But this gringo pricing is also relatively easy to overcome in most cases.

 In this article we look at several categories where gringo pricing is possible in Medellín and Colombia.
 In particular beware of gringo pricing from other gringos in Medellín and Colombia.

 Gringo Pricing – Taxis in Medellín and Colombia?

 Is there gringo pricing for taxis?
 Not often in my experience after living in Medellín for over eight years and traveling throughout Colombia.
 But there are a few exceptions.
 The taxis in Medellín, Bogotá, Cali and many other cities in Colombia are metered.
 And you are only required to pay what is shown on the meter.